chrisjsewell/markdown-it-pyrs/README.md

 # markdown-it-pyrs

-**Currently in Beta**
+**Currently in Beta, feedback welcome!**

-A Python interface for markdown-it.rs, using Rust for blazingly fast Markdown parsing ⚡️
+A Python interface for [markdown-it.rs](https://github.com/rlidwka/markdown-it.rs), using Rust for blazingly fast Markdown parsing ⚡️

 The goal of this project is to provide a fast, safe, extensible, and easy-to-use Markdown parser for Python.
 It is complimentary to [markdown-it-py](https://github.com/ExecutableBookProject/markdown-it-py), which is a pure Python implementation of markdown-it, and here we aim to follow as close as possible the API for that package.

 If you care primarily about speed, this is the library for you.
-For example, benchmarking the two libraries when parsing the CommonMark Spec file, markdown-it-pyrs is 20x faster than markdown-it-py.
+For example, benchmarking the two libraries when parsing the CommonMark Spec file, markdown-it-pyrs is **20x faster than markdown-it-py**.

 Name (time, ms)  |   Min   |   Max   |  Mean   | Rounds
 ---------------- | ------- | ------- | ------- | ------